-Community Grants are awarded to not-for-profit organizations who complete an online proposal that is the gateway to several of our unrestricted and field-of-interest granting funds, including the Community Impact Fund, as well as the Roscoe Beanblossom Fund (youth), the F.I.S.H.
+Community Grants are awarded to not-for-profit organizations who complete an online proposal that is the gateway to several of our unrestricted and field-of-interest granting funds, including the Community Impact Fund (general/unrestricted), the Roscoe Beanblossom Fund (youth), the F.I.S.H.
 Fund (food, clothing, housing, utilities, life-sustaining medications), John Douglas Long Blind Fund (blindness or serious vision impairment), The Memory Fund (children, seniors or veterans), Prime the Pump Fund in loving memory of Alma Wilson Allinger and Robert Lochard Allinger (community service organizations and Foundation initiatives), and the Shelby County Medical Services Fund (medical).
 If an organization’s proposal is awarded a grant, our Grants Committee will determine which of the above funds will support the grant award.

 Grants will be awarded during two cycles a year.
 The Spring Grant cycle will open on January 3, 2023 with a deadline of March 2.
 Fall 2023 will open on June 22 with a deadline of September 7.
-Final awards for the Spring grant cycle will be announced in late April and in late October.
+Final awards for the Spring grant cycle will be announced in late April and Fall will be announced in late October.
 This granting program is restricted to organizations in or serving residents within the boundaries of the Botkins Local School District.

 FREQUENTLY ASKED QUESTIONS

 Each grant program has its own application, which is available as an online form approximately 2 months before the stated deadline.